late 1800s–early 1900s

 René and Odette Delenne Collection, Leonard C. Hanna, Jr. Fund 2010.448

-Trumpets were used on various occasions, and ivory examples seem to have been reserved for more solemn circumstances, such as funerals.
-This instrument is held horizontally when blown, as its mouthpiece is located in the tusk's inner curve.
-The seated male wearing a shell necklace and a European cloak and hat signifies the acceptance of foreign influence.
+Side-blown trumpets were used on various occasions, and ivory examples seem to have been reserved for more solemn circumstances, such as funerals.
+As the mouthpiece is located on the inner curve, the person who played this instrument held it horizontally.
+A seated male Yombe ruler wearing a shell necklace and a European-style cloak and hat is carved on top.
+His blended dress shows how Yombe people (a Kongo sub-group) selectively adopted elements of foreign dress to wear with their own fashions.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.